-A Home Depot Tax ID is similar to the state tax exemption, but it is specifically for Home Depot’s stores.
-With it, Home Depot grants you tax exemption on materials and products that you purchase for resale.
+This special Tax ID is similar to the state tax exemption, but it is specifically for Home Depot®’s stores.
+With it, the store grants you tax exemption on materials and products that you purchase for resale.
 To apply, you should go here.
 You need to provide your phone number, email, and state tax exemption certificate.
 You can receive a Tax ID only if you have tax-exemption certification from the state, so if you do not and you think you qualify, apply for state tax exemption first!

-The types of businesses that qualify for Home Depot Tax IDs are:
+The types of businesses that qualify for special Tax IDs are:

 - Federal Government